siran/writing/books/A Maxwell Universe/A Maxwell Universe - 101 From Darkness, Light.md

 structure [^Uncomputable].
 All we know is that this structure reproduces patterns of transitions from which we infer “before” and “after.”

-What we call the past is reconstructed now, from present evidence.
+What we call "the past" is reconstructed *now*, from present evidence.
 If new evidence appears, our reconstruction may shift.
 The long debate about whether dietary fat was harmful or beneficial is a familiar example later shown to rest on selective data [^FatDebate].
 Consensus reality is fragile.
 Without external